Car-free adventures aroundYorkNorth Yorkshire

 York has plenty of options for visitors who arrive car-free and they don’t all involve walking.
 The city sightseeing bus stops outside the railway station and takes visitors on a hop-on/hop-off tour of twenty city landmarks, from the racecourse to Dick Turpin’s grave and beyond.
 The buses run every 15 minutes and are open top so you can enjoy the Yorkshire sunshine.

 - To see the city from a different angle, try a York City Cruise along the wide River Ouse.
 Red and white boats set off from the Lendal Bridge (five minutes from the railway station) four times a day.
 Escape the busy streets for a bit and float past willow trees instead.
-Show your train ticket and this voucher and you can get two people on board for the price of one.
+Follow Good Journey’s directions.

 - There are romantic evening tours too or you can take a spooky bus tour after dark from outside the railway station.
 A classic 1960s Routemaster bus will take you past some of the most ghost-infested buildings in Europe’s most haunted city on a comic theatrical ride.

 - Or see the views from the city’s highest point.
 275 narrow, spiralling steps lead up to the top of York Minster’s Central Tower.
 Non-climbers still have plenty to gawp at inside the cavernous vaulted minster that is full of superlatives: England’s widest gothic nave or Britain’s largest stretch of medieval stained glass.
 The scarlet and azure saints and angels of the 15th-century Great East window were recently restored.
 Don’t miss the dynamic displays in the Undercroft, where you can see the ruins of Roman barracks, a carved Viking horn and age-old illuminated gospels.
 Follow Good Journey’s directions.